This page will help you understand Delaware alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 For adult offenders 18 to 21 with a BAC over .08%, the license revocation for one year.
 For those under 21 with a BAC between 0.02% and 0.08%, the license revocation is for two months.

 The penalties for a second conviction are imprisonment for 60 days to 18 months.
-There is a fine of $750 to $2,500 and a license suspension of two or more years depending on BAC.
+There is a fine of at least $750.
+However, it could be to $2,500.
+And a license suspension of two or more years depending on BAC.

 It’s important to know that DUI laws apply also to off-highway recreational vehicles.